NoCheatPlus/Docs/Development/Roadmap.md

 For a more detailed explanation or discussion of future design issues see the Design (TODO: link) page.

 # Current focus
-* 1.9.4 potential recovery / bug fixing.
-* Vehicle fly checks via VehicleUpdate/PlayerMove.
+* Vehicle fly checks: 1.10 changes and roundup.
 * Considerations for order of topics, regarding limited development resources.
 * [POSTPONED] Fight checks (implement penalty actions, allow use in fight checks, redo LocationTrace + pvp vs. pve config for loop checks).
 * [POSTPONED] Minimum piston compatibility, onground checks (spider vs. stuck with bounding box).